renovatebot/renovate/docs/development/minimal-reproductions.md

 ## Where to host the minimal reproduction

 If you can, use GitHub to host your reproduction.
-If the reproduction needs to be on GitLab or Bitbucket, that's also okay.
+If the reproduction needs to be on GitLab or Bitbucket, that is also okay.

 ## Creating a minimal reproduction